makyo/drab-makyo.com/will/will.md

     1. All funds from sold assets are to be treated as liquid assets under *article 3, section 6*.
     2. Beneficiaries may not receive any remaining physical assets through sale, donation, or disposal.
 Please, James, get rid of my stuff for real.
 3. To the following, above and beyond the "three each" clause:
-    * To The Polycule: you have your proxy foxes and cats.
-You may have your proxy selves with my blessing.
+    * To The Polycule: if you have given me a proxy, you may have it back with my blessing.
-    * To James Clary (Everett, WA): you may have my collar.
-It was always yours.
+    * To James Clary (Everett, WA): all my toys and gear, so that you may keep having fun.
     * To Robin Reed (Redwood City, CA): all my music on physical media.
 All CDs, vinyl, and the one cassette tape I own, plus any sheet music you  may want.
 You became the musical connection in my life.
-    * To Conor McKeown (Birmingham, UK): every single corgi-themed thing I owned.
+    * To Conor McKeown (London, UK): every single corgi-themed thing I owned.
 You're my number one best corgi, after all.
     * To Colton-Reye (pseudonym; somewhere in KY; point of contact: Polycule Chat): all my Magic: The Gathering cards, as we got back into it together.
-    * To Justin Coffman (Charlotte, NC (I think); point of contact: Telegram [@Whislock](https://t.me/Whislock)): my leash, which you bore so well.
+    * To Justin Coffman (Apex, NC (I think)); point of contact: Telegram [@Whislock](https://t.me/Whislock)): my collar.
-    * To Cullen Mahaney (Charlotte, NC (I think); point of contact: Twitter [@werewight](https://twitter.com/werewight)): my copy of the comic *Pies*, in which nothing is said.
+    * To Cullen Mahaney (Charlotte, NC (I think)); point of contact: Twitter [@werewight](https://twitter.com/werewight)): my copy of the comic *Pies*, in which nothing is said.
     * To @KsenoFox@twitter.com (somewhere in TX; point of contact: Alex Osaki): my hard-bound, gold-trimmed copy of *Dune*, in the hopes that it keeps giving you strange and wonderful thoughts about the bene geserit.
-    * To Paul Rapoport (Chicago, IL; point of contact: AAAUGH Telegram chat): my copy of *S*.
+    * To Paul Rapoport (Chicago, IL; point of contact: Telegram [@coronacoreanici](https://t.me/coronacoreanici)): my copy of *S*.
 Perhaps the story will be even more complete if you have two of them.
     * To Kevin Frane (San Jose, CA; point of contact: Telegram [@rikoshi](https://t.me/rikoshi)): my two pieces of brush calligraphy wall art.
 One is a blessing for your home, and the other a poem.
     * To Alex Osaki (Berlin, Germany; point of contact: Telegram [@DETXL](https://t.me/DETXL)): my BitBucket account, which hosts raw dumps of all Furry Survey data, for you to do with what you please, and my everlasting gratitude for your trust.
     * To members of The Fellowship of the Phoenix (Seattle, WA): my wand, knife, and Fellowship materials, to deconsecrate and destroy, bury, or keep.
 In payment for this and the joy you brought me, you're also welcome to my stock of Christmas Mead.